A blog that makes you think

 It is at such times that I realise how lucky I am to be in this age at this time.
 I cannot get over this magical thing called internet.
 Alas, smartphones and internet have gotten a bad rep recently.
 Out of the many side effects of being online, two seem to be most dominant – reduction of attention span and FOMO.

 The first inkling that my attention span was reducing came when I found myself unable to read a book without checking the phone every two minutes.
-4 Know thyself.
-If you need help, call the NSA.
 So I made a paradigm shift in my perspective.
 I stared using my phone for reading.
 There are some amazing magazines online like Quanta, Aeon, or Nautilus.
 Once I started reading long articles on my phone, the transition back to books became much easier.

 The second effect is a much more formidable beast.
 FOMO or Fear Of Missing Out was originally developed as a business concept but social media has made it much more prevalent.
 It is difficult to tackle because it occurs across so many areas of our lives.
 The amount of global financial loss due to FOMO should be an interesting statistic to calculate, if it can be done.